paschal533/specs/peer-ids/peer-ids.md

 The Data field is defined by [Section 7 of RFC 9052](https://www.rfc-editor.org/rfc/rfc9052#section-7).

+The `COSE_Key` MUST be encoded using [CBOR Core Deterministic Encoding (RFC 8949 §4.2)](https://www.rfc-editor.org/rfc/rfc8949#section-4.2).
+Implementations MUST reject non-deterministic encodings.

+Signing and verification for each member are defined by that member's COSE `alg`  parameter.

 #### COSE KeySet

 The Data field is defined by [Section 7 of RFC